mahavirvataliya/excelheader/README.md

 > get all headers means get header from all sheet given by row number as same to all mean return that row as json object

-I Have Used https://github.com/PHPOffice/phpspreadsheet as read excel files please go for it if you want to develop
+I Have Used https://github.com/PHPOffice/phpspreadsheet as read excel files please go for it if you want to develop go for it.

 Add at Import Section